 In 1965, Robert Sayre, then principal cellist with the San Francisco Symphony, became one of the first professional musicians to perform with GSYO.
 Since then, GSYO has continued to invite artists of international stature to perform as guest soloists with our highest level ensemble Senior Symphony.
 To learn more about all of the guest artists we have had please visit below.

-In 2019, we welcomed our tenth music director, Maestro John Eells, Sinfonietta Conductor, who stepped into the position of Music Director and Co-Conductor of Senior Symphony.
+In 2022, we welcomed our eleventh music director, Dr. Yun Song Tay, who stepped into the position of Music Director and Conductor of Senior Symphony and Camilla Kolchinsky Orchestra.
 For a complete list of our previous Music Directors please visit below.

 As of April 7, 2018, El Camino Youth Symphony has officially become Golden State Youth Orchestra.
 The former name was thought to be confusing especially when the Senior Symphony toured internationally.
 Often people believed we were from Spain or Latin America rather than representing the USA and the magnificent state of California.
 The new Golden State Youth Orchestra name clearly states the purpose of the organization, and the Golden State is synonymous with California.
 The goal of the rebrand was to more accurately represent our home state and the strength and depth of the value we bring to our students.